The Tiger Snake Story

 The musical anthem “Whiskey by the Snake” pays homage to Australia’s Tiger Snake Whiskey at cask strength, with the full proof spirit being a rare find in the US.

 The Whiskey by the Snake was made to enjoy while sharing a Tiger Snake Whiskey with friends.

 Tiger Snake was originally made at our distillery in Albany, home to Limeburners Single Malt Whisky, however production has expanded significantly, warranting a home of its own.

 A new distillery located in the breathtaking Porongurup Mountain Range, with open space and views of the mountain ranges was found.
-Making the most of all the region has to offer, Great Southern Distilling Company draws on the best local rye, classic grain bill of corn, and malted barely to produce a full-flavoured range of Tiger Snake whiskies.
+Making the most of all the region has to offer, Great Southern Distilling Company draws on the best local rye, corn, and malted barley to produce a full-flavoured range of Tiger Snake whiskies.